Optimal estimation in private distributed functional data analysis: Varying coefficient model estimation with FDP

-Consider a distributed setting where $N$ observations are distributed across $S$ servers.
-For $s\in[S],\\ i\in [n_s]$ and $j\in[m]$, we rewrite the model as

-Recall that the functional mean estimation under CDP in \Cref{section_mean_cdp} is a building block for that under FDP in \Cref{section_mean_fdp}.
-The narrative is the same for VCM, but for presentation, we defer the VCM estimation under CDP to \Cref{section_appendix_vcm}, and focus on the FDP setting.
+-.5cm Recall that the functional mean estimation under CDP in \Cref{section_mean_cdp} is a building block for that under FDP in \Cref{section_mean_fdp}.
+The narrative is the same for VCM, but for presentation, we defer the VCM estimation under CDP to \Cref{section_appendix_vcm_cdp} in the online supplementary material, and focus on the FDP setting.

-In the rest of the section, we introduce the federated private VCM estimation together with our private coefficient function estimation algorithm in \Cref{section_vcm_fdp_up}, and discuss its optimality in \Cref{section_vcm_fdp_low}.